 You can also download an entire directory, if it has been previously uploaded to the server.
 For example, if you click the parent pub directory and choose the same command, all nested files will be downloaded from the server.

-Make a preliminary step - rollback the changes to the header.php file Ctrl+Z.
+Make a preliminary step - rollback the changes to the header.php file Control+Z.

 Next, click header.php, and in the main menu choose :

-PhpStorm shows differences viewer, where you can accept individual changes or reject them.
+PhpStorm shows the Differences Viewer, where you can accept individual changes or reject them.

 Automatic upload to the default server